This Divided State: Reception

-This Divided State has an approval rating of 83% on Rotten Tomatoes from 24 reviews counted.
 The New York Times called it "filmmaking gold" and "extremely moving."
 Variety found the film “as boisterous as it is sobering,” while Deseret News claimed it is “surprisingly cohesive and coherent and it does its best to tell all sides of the story.”
 Orlando Sentinel further posits, “This Divided State shows the power of the newer, cheaper video documentary in all its glory.”
+In 2005 tied in an audience-based award for Best Documentary at the Santa Cruz Film Festival.